 You will not see or feel anything during treatment.
 You will only hear noises from the radiation machine.

-What support is available if I am not able to visit in person?
+What support is available if I am not able to visit my loved one in person?

 If you would like to arrange a virtual visit with your loved one please email the patient’s name and your contact information to VirtualVisit@southlake.ca.